Sonata-Princeton/SONATA-DEV/sonata/tutorial/Part-1/README.md

 Also, add a command to specify the action when  `tcp.flags==2`.

 #### Testing the Configured Pipeline
-Follow the same steps as described for plan 1 for testing the configured match-action pipeline.
-Report the number of tuples (lines) in the log file.
+Follow the same steps from plan 1 to test the configured match-action pipeline.

+##### Question 3: How many tuples were reported this time?
+Why (or not) are the results different?
+If you did not run `cleanup.sh` after completing Part 1, your log may contain too many entries.

 ### Plan 3: Execute Reduce operator in the data plane
 We will consider query partitioning plan where `reduce` operator is also executed